sumitkumarpaul/pir/README.md

 #define SERVER_GAMMA_IP "127.0.0.1" // Update with the IP address of Server_gamma
 :
 ```

+## About Kuku and FSS library
+We have already included the modified Kuku and FSS library in the source code of PPIR.
+Hence those libraries are not required to be installed manually.

 ## Compile the modified source code
 You can use the following commands for that.